esitarski/CrossMgr/LinuxInstallReadme.txt

 	sudo pip uninstall CrossMgr

-This will clean up any installed files.
+This will clean up the installed files.

 --------------------------------------------
 Step 7:  Upgrading CrossMgr.